 - the nomination case letter from the nominator (i.e., the nominee, colleague, or department chair/school director); and

 Review and Selection Process

-The Provost and VPR will review the nominations for approval.
+The Vice-President (Research) and the Provost & Vice-President (Academic) will review the nominations for approval.